Context Optimization Setup

 - **Fix**: Standardize error format per API conventions

-How Agents Use the Memory Bank
+How Agents Use Context Optimization

 Task: "Add email notifications for order status changes"